midnight-wonderer/stm8-eeprom-bug/README.md

-# Buggy EEPROM code
+# EEPROM workaround for STM8

 ## What is it?

-It is the actual code mentioned in [the article about STM8 hardware bug](https://github.com/midnight-wonderer/stm8-eeprom-bug/wiki/STM8-EEPROM-unlocking-bug) that cause EEPROM writing instability issue.
-Read the article for more info and workaround of the issue.
+It is the proposed workaround code mentioned in [the article about STM8 hardware bug](https://github.com/midnight-wonderer/stm8-eeprom-bug/wiki/STM8-EEPROM-unlocking-bug) that cause EEPROM writing instability issue.

 ## The hardware